 - Pore pressures in foundation soils in around the TSF embankment were generally noted as stable with minor fluctuations, except for D1 were an upward trending piezometer is noted.
-Newly installed piezometers appear to have stabilized but insufficient data has been collected to show any trends at this point. - Pore pressures in the till core are generally found to be stable, with a slightly increasing trend in response to the rising pond level.
-A14 piezometer shows a greater than typical pore pressure increase; however it appears that it has stabilized at the end of the year.
-This can be most likely explained by the vertical placement of the piezometer and the lack of an established fine grain beach at that section of the embankment. - Pore pressures in filter and drains remained unchanged throughout the year. - Pore pressures in the tailings and upstream fill generally experienced an upwards trend in response to the rising pond level.
-In addition, piezometers that were installed at a lower elevation experienced lower response relative to the piezometers near the pond elevation.
+Newly installed piezometers appear to have stabilized but insufficient data has been collected to show any trends at this point. - Pore pressures in the till core are generally found to be stable, with a slightly increasing trend in response to the rising pond level. - Pore pressures in filter and drains remained unchanged throughout the year. - Pore pressures in the tailings and upstream fill generally experienced an upwards trend in response to the rising pond level.
+Piezometers installed at lower elevations within the tailings experienced lower response relative to the piezometers near the pond elevation, due to the under-drainage system.